Thailand LPGA Masters

-The Thailand LPGA Masters is a women's professional golf tournament to be held in Thailand.
+The Thailand LPGA Masters is a women's professional golf tournament held in Thailand.
 It was first played on the Thai LPGA Tour in 2013.
 In 2016, the tournament was co-sanctioned by the ALPG Tour.
-From 2017 to 2019, the tournament was co-sanctioned by both the China LPGA Tour and ALPG Tour.
+From 2017 to 2019, it was co-sanctioned by both the China LPGA Tour and the ALPG Tour, and from 2022 to 2023 it was also co-sanctioned by the Taiwan LPGA Tour.